cglindkamp/dfm/README.md

 	dfm

 The following table shows the default key bindings.
 They can be configured globally in the file /etc/xdg/dfm/rc or for each user in ~/.config/dfm/rc.
+A command reference can be found in doc/command-reference.md.
 Additionally, the behaviour of the open, copy, move, delete or shell bindings can be customized through the corresponding handler scripts.
 See examples/handlers.
 If you want to change them, copy the handler scripts to ~/.config/dfm/handlers and edit them to your liking.

 | Key      | Action                                                                               |
 | -------- | ------------------------------------------------------------------------------------ |